mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 can talk to any Python web framework.
 That format is the {{< extlink "https://wsgi.readthedocs.io/en/latest/what.html" "Web Server Gateway Interface" >}}, or WSGI
-(which is often pronounced "wiz-gee").
+(which is often pronounced “wiz-gee”).

 {{< web >}}
 {{< figure src="/img/2020/wsgi.jpg" caption="Web Server Gateway Interface" >}}